 If the pet is buried in a pet cemetery, the memorial is listed as such.
 In the event that the pet was buried in the backyard or other non-cemetery location, please use the Family and Friends form.
 Select 'other' for burial, and then during step 2 select 'non cemetery burial' and fill in the detailed information.
 [Top]

-How should I enter all married names for a woman's memorial when she was married more than once?
+How do I enter all married names for a woman's memorial when she was married more than once?

-The 'last name' should be the name that is on the headstone.
-Other married names should be included as part of the biography section.
-The 'maiden name' should only be her maiden name.
-Unless the maiden name is hyphenated, no part of the name should contain any punctuation.
+The 'last name' is the name that is on the headstone.
+Include other married names as part of the biography section.
+The 'maiden name' is only for her maiden name.
 [Top]

 Is it acceptable to add a memorial for someone who is still living?

 Please try to avoid it.
 In general, we do not encourage adding memorials for individuals who are still living.
 We do realize, however, that when transcribing a cemetery, it is not always possible to determine if the person is living or not.
-Please do not add pre-need memorials from (1931-present) to Find A Grave.
 Memorials for individuals who are alive will be removed when requested (the exception being for 'famous' individuals who already have a burial location in place).
 You are always welcome to create a 'pre-need' memorial for yourself, if you would like, provided that you have a pre-need headstone already in place in a cemetery.
 Given these exceptions, a memorial created after death will be preferred over a pre-need memorial.
 [Top]

-How should I enter a memorial when I am uncertain how many are buried in the grave?
+How do I enter a memorial when I am uncertain how many are buried in the grave?

-There should be one memorial per person.
+Only one memorial per person.
 Please do not create a family/group memorial.
-Instead each known person should have an individual memorial.
-They should be listed as:
+Instead each known person has an individual memorial.
+List as follows:

 Middle: Twin Son or Daughter